Inside:Cell Phone Rules for Tweens and Teens with Printable Cell Phone Contract

 If you are giving a phone to a child in middle school, internet access is a bad idea.
 There are too many temptations for an age group that is already struggling with difficult physical and emotional changes.

-We chose to give our daughter a phone with the wi-fi disabled and she is unable to access the web.
+We chose to give our daughter a phone with the browser removed and she is unable to access the web.
 The privilege of even having a phone was enough for her to handle at first.

-She can text and make calls, as well as listen to music, that is all.
+She can text, make calls, use approved apps and listen to music, that is all.

-Allowing her wi-fi was unnecessary because she has opportunities to access the internet for school work on our home computer and check her email there, where we have more supervision.
+Allowing her the ability to access the internet was unnecessary.
+She has opportunities to access the internet for school work on our home computer and check her email there, where we have more supervision.

 It is also one less thing for us to monitor and an opportunity to prove herself in smaller things before moving on to bigger ones.

-We also required our daughter to sign an official contract with us.
+We also required our daughter to sign an official cell phone contract with us.

 This is the perfect way to ensure your expectations are clearly outlined and what the consequences will be if they’re not met.